 Set bonuses on gear can be huge boosts to our power, but time consuming to accomplish.
 It’s generally a good idea to hold off on farming for a specific set until you hit Paragon or if you’re feeling stuck at any particular capstone.

 You are able to equip up to 4 set bonuses total: 2 sets from any non-capstone dungeon and 2 sets from any capstone dungeon.
 Keep in mind that gear pieces cannot have both a set bonus and a socket.
+Many of the top Tariq players on the leaderboard opt to have the Drakheim’s Absolution set bonus and the rest of their gear to have Essence Bonus sockets.

 | Set Bonus | Reasoning |